How NOT to do PR

 If you are actively seeking a communications agency, or if you have an in-house team that deals with media liaisons, it is vital that they know the best way to actively promote your brand.
 Otherwise, PR can potentially do more harm than good.
 And nobody wants to pay good money for something that could ruin the company it is supposedly supporting.

 For that reason, there are some definite “don’ts” that you should consider when embarking on a PR campaign.
 Here are a handful of them:

 So, you’ve spent hours creating the perfect press release.
 Following the initial briefing chat, the drafting of the piece and the lengthy approvals process, you are proud of the content that you are preparing to circulate to the media.
 Don’t ruin it now.

 Journalists receive hundreds of press releases on a daily basis, so if you send them content which is generic, impersonal or (god forbid!) you call them by the wrong name, they may simply press the ‘delete’ button.
 This is a shame, but a real possibility.

 2. Don’t focus wholly on social media

 But, although important, social media sites such as Twitter should only be used in conjunction with great content.
 For example, many people think (wrongly) that tweets – and posts on other sites, such as LinkedIn – are the key to raising their profile.
 This is incorrect – constant social media posts which have no substance can have completely the opposite effect.
 If you’re going to tweet, make sure you have something valuable to talk about.
-Link your posts to press releases, the company website, relevant events, blogs on your site and wider industry commentary.
+Link your posts to press releases, the company website, relevant events, blogs on your site, and wider industry commentary.
 Don’t ‘twitter on’ for no reason.
-It’s pointless.

 3. Don’t succumb to advertising fees